richmahn/en_ta/translate/figs-order/sub-title.md

-What does "word order" mean?
+What does “word order” mean?